Loading, please wait...

 In fact, almost all hot tub installations for the size mentioned will require:

 The costs for the cement slab (a preferred mounting option) will vary according to the actual footprint of the tub, but for a six inch slab at just over thirty square feet (5.5'x6.5') the homeowner will need to pour just over half of a cubic yard of concrete.
 Since a full cubic yard costs only $75 in materials, this is a low-cost option, and one that is entirely DIY.

 The electrical work, on the other hand, is not to be considered DIY at all.
 It is going to have to be done to local building codes, and may require such things as:

 Most electrical contractors will have a "per hour" rate, but will also price on a per-project basis too.
 Generally, the hourly costs for work such as this will run at $85 and materials will be extra.

 Medium: $3,500 (5'x6'x30

-Cost to install a hot tub may vary depending on the state or city.
+Cost to install a hot tub varies greatly by region.
 Get free estimates from hot tub and spa specialists in your city.